 “Gala?
 Like Gala apples?”
-I could already feel my mouth salivating thinking about apples.
+I could already feel my mouth salivating, thinking about apples.
 They were my favorite kind.
-Was it possible that I was a omnivore even in this world even though I’m a dragon?
+Was it possible that I was an omnivore even though I’m a dragon?
 I’m not even sure.
-Looking back down I stared at the weapon.
+Looking back down, I stared at the weapon.

-The weapon was quite formidably when I read about it, but I did not hear a single voice coming from the weapon.
+The weapon was quite formidable, but I did not hear a single voice coming from the weapon.
 Oh well, not my problem.
 Flinging the sword over my shoulder, it landed back into the pile of gold.
 What good would it do for me if I can’t even use it?

 “Lucky me.
 I have a magical door.
 At least my treasures are safe.”
-I stopped and realized what I said.
-My treasure.
-It didn’t really sink in till now.
+I stopped and realized what I said: My treasure.
+It didn’t really sink in until now.
 I couldn’t even use the gold to buy anything, so I didn’t understand what purpose I had for it.

 With my painful ordeal over, I noticed that even the rugs and the curtain still were perfectly intact.
-There were not a speck of dust even present.
+There was not a speck of dust also present.
 Was there possibly housekeepers running around somewhere that I didn’t know about?

 “I can shift, right?
 I remember reading it a few moments ago.”

-Remembering the girl that was playing the computer game, I closed my eyes and envision a clear picture in my head.
-The short black silky hair, the cute petite face, and even the pink rosy cheek.
-Opening my eyes, I was standing on two legs naked.
+Remembering the girl that was playing the computer game, I closed my eyes and envisioned a clear picture in my head: the short black silky hair, the cute petite face, and even the pink rosy cheek.
+Opening my eyes, I was standing on two legs: naked.
 Silver tattoo markings were heavily outlined from the back and down my chest.

 I shivered.
-I forgot how it was to be in a human skin, even a soft breeze made me shiver in cold.
-With a loud squeak, the door that was once to small for me opened.
-This time, a large bedroom with finely silk decorated the bedroom.
-It reminded of a noble castle.
-The only difference was that it look more modern than medieval.
+I forgot how it was to be in human skin, even a soft breeze made me cold.
+With a loud squeak, the door that was once too small for me opened.
+This time, a large bedroom with fine silk decorated the bedroom.
+It reminded me of a noble castle.
+The only difference was that it looked more modern than medieval.

-Was this place really a castle?
-With my minds temporarily occupied, I noticed a clothes already laid out on the bed.
-It was a simple two piece clothes, a blue shirt and a pants with undergarments.
-Each one was designed simple but elegant with a hand woven design of a dragon.
-Even a small purse the size of my hands were next to it.
+With my mind temporarily occupied, I noticed clothes already laid out on the bed.
+It was a two-piece clothes, a blue shirt, and pants with undergarments.
+Each one was designed simple but elegant with a handwoven design of a dragon.
+Even a small purse, the size of my hands were next to it.
 Picking it up, I could hear the sound of gold clinking inside.

-Quickly putting on the clothes, I couldn’t help but felt a rush of warmth and a strange tingling of power.
+Quickly putting on the clothes, I felt a rush of warmth and a strange tingling of power.
 This was not the only effect that I had felt coming from the clothes at hand, I felt an exhilarated increase in power.
 How was this possible?

 Rare Kilin Set Clothes